Mike Cafarella

 Mike Cafarella is a computer scientist specializing in database management systems.
-He is an associate professor of computer science at University of Michigan.
+He is a principal research scientist of computer science at MIT Computer Science and Artificial Intelligence Laboratory.
+Before coming to MIT, he was a professor of Computer Science and Engineering at the University of Michigan from 2009 to 2020.
 Along with Doug Cutting, he is one of the original co-founders of the Hadoop and Nutch open-source projects.
 Cafarella was born in New York City but moved to Westwood, MA early in his childhood.
 After completing his bachelor's degree at Brown University, he earned a Ph.D. specializing in database management systems at the University of Washington under Dan Suciu and Oren Etzioni.
 He was also involved in several notable start-ups, including Tellme Networks, and co-founder of Lattice Data, which was acquired by Apple in 2017.